MrMinemeet/FedoraSetup/README.md

 (Likely works elsewhere too, but these are the ones I use)

 ## Usage:
-Run `sudo curl -sL https://raw.githubusercontent.com/MrMinemeet/FedoraSetup/main/setup.sh | grep bash` in your terminal to download and run the script.
+Run `curl -sL https://raw.githubusercontent.com/MrMinemeet/FedoraSetup/main/setup.sh | sudo bash` in your terminal to download and run the script.

 ## Packages installed:
 ### DNF